me-it-is/cant-link/README.md

 # cant-link
 - To test clone [WPILib](https://github.com/me-it-is/allwpilib)
 - enter the devshell with flake.nix
-- cd to the project directory and run ./gradlew build
+- cd to the project directory and run ./gradlew :apriltag:build
 - after the build finishes and the tests start you should get this error
 ```
 AprilTagDetectorTest > initializationError FAILED